Simon-Wan/Simon-Wan.github.io/content/authors/admin/_index.md

 I am a second-year PhD student of Computer Science and Engineering at the University of Washington advised by [Natasha Jaques](https://natashajaques.ai/).
 Before UW, I received my bachelor degree in Computer Science and Technology from [YaoClass](https://iiis.tsinghua.edu.cn/) at Tsinghua University.

-My primary research interest is to build AI models that can better understand human intentions and take actions in the real world.
+My primary research interest is to build AI models that can better understand human intentions or preferences, and then interact with humans in the real world.